Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 7. Outlook & Further Developments

-New medications & drug combinations
+New drugs & drug combinations

-• Combinations with anti-inflammatory substances (e.g. cortisone or COX-2 inhibitors) can prolong the pain-relieving effect.
+• Combinations with anti-inflammatory substances (e.g., cortisone or COX-2 inhibitors) can prolong the pain-relieving effect.

 Individual customization

-Integration into the fast-track concept
+Integration into the Fast Track concept

 • The LIA is already an important component of the Fast Track or Rapid Recovery program .